kriszyp/lmdb-js/README.md

 If you are using caching with a database that has versions enabled, you should use the `getEntry` method to get the `value` and `version`, as `getLastVersion` will not be reliable (only returns the version when the data is accessed from the database).

 ### Asynchronous Transaction Ordering
 Asynchronous single operations (`put` and `remove`) are executed in the order they were called, relative to each other.
-Likewise, asynchronous transaction callbacks (`transactionAsync` and `childTransaction`) are also executed in order relative to other asynchronous transaction callbacks.
+Likewise, asynchronous transaction callbacks (`transaction` and `childTransaction`) are also executed in order relative to other asynchronous transaction callbacks.
 However, by default all queued asynchronous transaction callbacks are executed _after_ all queued asynchronous single operations.
 But, you can enable strict ordering so that asynchronous transactions executed in order _with_ the asynchronous single operations, by setting the `asyncTransactionOrder` property to 'strict'.

 However, strict ordering comes with a couple of caveats.
 First, because asynchronous single operations are executed on separate transaction threads, but asynchronous transaction callbacks must execute on the main JS thread, if there is a lot of frequent switching back and forth between single operations and callbacks, this can significantly reduce performance since it requires substantial thread switching and event queuing.

 Second, if there are asynchronous operations that have been performed, and asynchronous transaction callbacks that are waiting to be called, and a synchronous transaction is executed (`transactionSync`), this must interrupt and split the current asynchronous transaction batch, so the synchronous transaction can be executed (the synchronous transaction can not block to wait for the asynchronous if there are outstanding callbacks to execute as part of that async transaction, as that would result in a deadlock).
 This can potentially create an exception to the general rule that all asynchronous operations that are performed in one event turn will be part of the same transaction.
 Of course, each single asynchronous transaction callback is still guaranteed to execute in a single atomic transaction (and calls to `transactionSync` _during_ a asynchronous transaction callback are simply executed as part of the current transaction).
 With the default ordering of 'after', it is possible for the async transactions to be performed in a separate transaction than the single operations if executed.
 Setting the ordering to 'before' ensures they are always in the same transaction.

-### Store Options
+### DB Options
 The open method can be used to create the main database/environment with the following signature:
 `open(path, options)` or `open(options)`
 Additional databases can be opened within the main database environment with:
-`store.openDB(name, options)` or `store.openDB(options)`
+`db.openDB(name, options)` or `db.openDB(options)`
 If the `path` has an `.` in it, it is treated as a file name, otherwise it is treated as a directory name, where the data will be stored.
 The `options` argument to either of the functions should be an object, and supports the following properties, all of which are optional (except `name` if not otherwise specified):
 * `name` - This is the name of the database.
 This defaults to null (which is the root database) when opening the database environment (`open`).
 When an opening a database within an environment (`openDB`), this is required, if not specified in first parameter.
 * `encoding` - Sets the encoding for the database values, which can be `'msgpack'`, `'json'`, `'cbor'`, `'string'`, `'ordered-binary'`or `'binary'`.